drexelai/kcompleteness-in-binary-neural-nets/README.md

 `conda activate sparsity`
 * [OPTIONAL] If you need to install a new package, you can do `pip install package`.
 * Finally, do `conda deactivate` when you are done.

+## Run
+`python main.py`
+User arguments can be passed such as:
+`python main.py -verbose=1 -batch_size=12`
+For a full list of arguments see, pipeline/argument_parser.py file.